eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 ### Release Process

-`vglog-filter` follows an automated release process:
+`next-version` follows an automated release process:

 1.  **Version Bump**: The `version-bump.yml` workflow automatically updates the project's version based on conventional commit messages in the `main` branch.
 2.  **Tagging**: A new Git tag corresponding to the new version is automatically created.